-This pear and gorgonzola salad recipe is everything I crave in a salad, and I hope you’ll love it too!
+This pear and gorgonzola salad recipe is everything I crave in a salad.
 It’s sweet, salty, crunchy, chewy, juicy, peppery and bright—in other words, it’s the ultimate combination of flavors and textures.
 The salad is always a crowd pleaser, and it pairs perfectly with just about any main course, from holiday roasts, to baked chicken, to weeknight pastas (scroll down to see some of my favorite pairings).
 Don’t miss my step-by-step video below!

 - Pear: You can use any pear variety you like, although I prefer Bartletts, which are juicy with thin skins.